A look at measures passed by the Maryland General Assembly

 FAMILY PLANNING

-Maryland would become the first state to stop participating in a federal family planning program known as Title X due to a proposed Trump administration rule that would prohibit family planning clinics funded by the program to make abortion referrals.
+Maryland would become the first state to stop participating in a federal family planning program known as Title X due to a proposed Trump administration rule that would prohibit family planning clinics funded by the program from making abortion referrals.
 Maryland would fund a family-planning program at the same level as the previous year with state funds.

 FOAM BAN